bigeasy/strata/diary.md

 R-tree's minimum bounding rectangle to give us both a rough, overall method of quantization while maintaining the meta-data needed to give us a finer one if we should need it.

+# Simplified Leaf Pages

+I'm concerned that a leaf page might grow so large and spotty that it will be difficult, unpleasant to load all the leaves.
+This is why I created the notion of a positions array.
+The positions array can be cached at the end of the leaf.
+It will contain an array of all the entries in the leaf, so you don't have to laod the entires until you need them.

+But, the moment I test Locket, I find that it is far too slow, so now I loathe trips to the drive.
+I don't want large leaves.
+I start thinking about how I might read a leaf in memory, then serve slices of leaf when data is requested.
+(Of course, this makes cache evacuation a bit difficult, oh, but not really, it would still be held by the slice reference, okay, never mind.)

+I'm eager to load the entire leaf, why not ask that the application keep leaves small so that leaf loads are cheap?
+Then it occurs to me, why not make leaves small, but make penultimate nodes very large.
+That way, if we have an application that goes to different spots in the tree, leaves not expensive to keep tidy, they are small, and penultimate nodes are expensive to keep tidy, but only if the key is very large, and only at balance time.

+We could also get really agressive with the lookup table, instead of writing it into the body, write it into the footer.